Social Studies - Middle Grades

-The MAT program is an accelerated teacher licensure program that leads its graduates to both an initial teaching license and a master’s degree in as little as a year-and-a-half (full-time).
+The Social Studies - Middle Grades Education Master of Arts in Teaching (MAT) program is an accelerated teacher licensure program that leads its graduates to both an initial 6-9 teaching license and a master’s degree in as little as a year and a half (full-time).

 Read more about Professional Licensure.

 In the Social Studies - Middle Grades Education MAT, teachers grow in knowledge and impact as they learn how to integrate practice with theory in today’s culturally diverse and technology-enhanced classrooms.

 The MAT program at North Carolina State University follows a hybrid model consisting of online, on-campus and face-to-face off-campus held in Raleigh.